Skip to Navigation Skip to Content Skip to Footer Navigation

 What is a Slow Reading Group?

-Periodically, The Project organizes a Slow Reading Group of a Percy novel through the Percy-L Listserv Community.
-Any member may also suggest a novel (or essay) for a chapter-a-week discussion.
+Periodically, The Project organizes a Slow Reading Group for a Percy novel through the Percy-L Listserv Community.
+These usually follow the format of reading 2-3 chapters per week for discussion.

-You must be a member of the Percy-L in order to participate.
-Past group readings during the summer months include The Moviegoer, Love in the Ruins and The Second Coming.
+You must be a member of the Percy-L Community in order to participate.
+Past group readings during the summer months include The Moviegoer, Love in the Ruins, and The Second Coming.
+(See links below.)

 How to Suggest a Percy Book or Essay

 Percy-L members may submit reading suggestions to the community at any time; however, most readings occur during the summer months.
-Options include Percy's novels, non-fiction works, essays or other resources about them.
+Options include Percy's novels, non-fiction works, essays, and resources about his works.

 Slow Reading List Steps (Overview)

-1. REQUIREMENT: You must be a member of the Percy-L Listserv Community
+1. REQUIREMENT: To participate, you must be a member of the Percy-L Listserv Community

-2. START DATE: After a reading selection has been chosen, a Start Date will be determined by group consensus.
-Most reading periods last a total of 5-6 weeks.
+2. START DATE: After a reading selection has been chosen, a start date will be determined by group consensus.
+Most reading periods last 6 weeks.
 The start date is the posting of the first comments by a volunteer weekly leader.
-(Participants should read the first section of the novel before then.)
+(Participants should read the first section of the novel before the start date.)

-3. WEEKLY READING LENGTH: Reading for a given week usually follows one or more of the book's chapter breakdown.
-However, another breakdown maybe be agreed upon as reasonable for the item in question.
-A volunteer leader will post topics or questions of any length to open discussion each Friday for that week.
+3. WEEKLY READING LENGTH: Readings for a given week usually follow a breakdown of several chapters so as to divide the book up equally.
+A volunteer leader will post topics or questions of any length in response to the chapters to open discussion for that week.

 4. WEEKLY LEADER: A volunteer leader each Friday will provide opening comments and/or questions for that week's reading.
-There are no set guidelines for opening posts (usually 1-3 paragraphs, or a list of questions, as desired).
+There are no set guidelines for opening posts (usually 1-3 paragraphs).
+These may include a brief personal reflection on the reading; a compelling quote with questions; or any comments or observations of personal interest to the leader.

-5. DISCUSSION FORMAT: Open discussion.
-All Percy-L members may make posts at anytime whether participating or not.
+5. DISCUSSION FORMAT: Discussion is open as long as post relates to the chosen book.
+All Percy-L members may make posts at anytime whether they are an active group member or not.
 This includes responses to current or past discussion posts, or any other Percy-related comment.

-6. DISCUSSION TOPICS: Open with no set agenda.
-All listserv members may introduce any topic related to the book as you might expect in any book reading group.
+6. DISCUSSION TOPICS: There is no set agenda, All listserv members may introduce any topic related to the book as you might expect in any book reading group.
 Among these include:

-• Any personal responses, appreciations, and/or lingering questions you have
+• Any personal responses, appreciations, and/or lingering questions at hand

 • Comments on the novel's literary themes, conventions, or plot and characters, etc.